Authorities foil NY protest bid to shut Wall Street

 They also say the richest 1 percent of Americans do not pay their fair share of taxes.

-(Additional reporting by Sharon Reich in New York, Lily Kuo in Washington, Mary Wisniewski in Chicago, Keith Coffman in Denver, Bruce Nichols in Houston, Alex Dobuzinskis in Los Angeles, Laird Harrison in Oakland and Jim Forsyth in San Antonio; Writing by Michelle Nichols and Daniel Trotta; Editing by Eric Walsh and Peter Cooney)
+(Additional reporting by Sharon Reich in New York, Deborah Charles in Washington, Mary Wisniewski in Chicago, Bruce Nichols in Houston, Alex Dobuzinskis in Los Angeles, Laird Harrison in Oakland and Jim Forsyth in San Antonio; Writing by Michelle Nichols and Daniel Trotta; editing by Doina Chiacu and Cynthia Osterman)